Friends of Ruskin's Brantwood

 Friends of Brantwood

 The Friends of Ruskin’s Brantwood was launched on April 12th 1990 by a group of dedicated supporters of the house, who met together with the aim of spreading the word of what was being achieved towards refurbishing and developing the house, to volunteer their time, and to help fund future projects.
 By joining The Friends you help to continue that support.
-In exchange, Friends receive complimentary admission to Brantwood during public opening hours, half price admission for accompanying guests, discounts in the bookshop, The Terrace Coffee house, and on Coniston Launch, 10% discount on some of our events, use of the Friends Library for study, as well as regular newsletters.
+In exchange, Friends receive complimentary admission to Brantwood during public opening hours, half price admission for accompanying guests, discounts in the bookshop, The Terrace Coffee House, use of the Friends Library for study, as well as regular newsletters.